 But more than any other factor, the style of window may be the most important for determining your perfect window treatment.
 Here are Sunburst’s recommendations for window treatments to match the unique window varieties found in Tampa houses.

-Sidelights are those tall, thin windows typically found on the sides of the front door in Tampa homes.
+Sidelights are those tall, thin windows typically found on the sides of the front door in several homes.
 Getting a great window treatment for sidelight windows is especially important for a few reasons.
 One, they’re a focal point of your house, since most people's eyes are naturally drawn to the front door of the house.
 Two, people–from your mailman to guests to traveling salespeople–are going to see the sidelight windows up close, which means that a fantastic window treatment all the more important to make sure you maintain your privacy.

 Our recommendation for sidelight window treatments: Plantation shutters.
 Shutters don’t just give your home elegant looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.